vue-bridge/template-simple/README.md

 *  `@vue-bridge/eslint-config`
 *  `@vue-bridge/testing`

-It exports a few components, targeted at and built for Vue 3, but written cross-compatible. it's source code, including tests, are re-used in `example-library-vue2` to build and test the same source for Vue 2.
+It builds and tests a Vue library with a few siple components, targeting Vue 3, but written cross-compatible.

+It's source code, including tests, are re-used in `./vue2` to build and test the same source for Vue 2.